 If you’re successful with these apps — and we certainly hope that you are!!! — then very soon, you’re going to be faced with the prospect of paying for it.

-If you already got in last month for Round 1, you’re already thinking about this.
+If you already got in during Round 1, you’re already thinking about this.

 When they extend an offer to you, the school will give you some time to think about it, but then they’ll need you to commit.
 That takes the form of a deposit to hold your spot in the class.
 These can range from around $1,000 at some schools to closer to $5,000 at others (the amount and the timing of when it comes due usually depends on how competitive the school and which round you applied in).